damienbod/sien-agov-poc/README.md

 - Can we request phishing resistant authentication
 - Can we use client assertions instead of shared secrets?
 - Which client are E-ID claims
+- Zero knowledge proofs, how will this be supported

 ## LoA with E-ID